 The emTT-distinction between set and collection is analogous to the distinction between set and class in axiomatic set theory.
 But while in axiomatic set theory the distinction is mainly due to problems with consistency (or size), here it is motivated by quality of information and preservation of predicativity.
 Indeed, sets are kept distinct from collections to be able to keep a distinction between computable, effective domains (represented by sets) and non computable ones (represented by collections).
-According to this, only proofs of small propositions can be inductively generated to form a set.
-Instead proofs of arbitrary propositions just form a collection because they may include quantifications over proper collections and hence they cannot be inductively generated in general.
-Then, to avoid an impredicative power-collection of a set, a subset must be defined as an equivalence class of small propositional functions and not of generic ones.
+This distinction is also extended to propositions in emTT by selecting small propositions as those propositions closed only under quantifications over sets and only under propositional equality only on sets.
+Then, to avoid an impredicative power-collection of a set, a subset must be defined as an equivalence class of small propositional functions and not of generic ones. ??

 An important conceptual reason why even the power-collection $\mathcal{P}(1)$ of the singleton is only a collection and not a set is that in emTT we intend the notion of small proposition as open.
 The same we do for that of proposition, of set and of collection.
 Indeed, whilst we have fixed the system emTT, new sets or collections can be introduced at any time.
-This implies in particular that the collection of small propositions (quotiented under equiprovability), or that of sets, is not a set.
+This implies in particular that the collection of small propositions (quotiented under equiprovability) is not a set.
 Indeed, each time we fix our propositions or sets by fixing a formal system, both notions become inductively generated.
 However, we cannot support an induction principle inside the formal system, given that the number of inductive hypotheses should change any time we introduce a new set or proposition.
 This is different from the induction principle on the set of natural numbers, which has only two hypothesis: what we do on the number zero, and with any successor number.